-This table contains only a few arc lines to allow the user to compute the flexure compensation corrections (PRO.CATG=ARC\LINE\LIST\AFC\ARM).
-In UVB, only the line Hg 404.6 nm (generated by a pen-ray lamp) is used.
-For VIS only the line Ne 633 nm is used.
+This table contains only the arc lines used to compute the flexure compensation corrections (PRO.CATG = ARC_LINE_LIST_AFC_ARM).
+For UVB and VIS there is only one reference wavelength for which the shift can be reliably measured (due to the ADC distorting other wavelengths).
+These lines are Hg 404.6 nm for UVB and Ne 633 nm for VIS.
 For NIR any line list can be used since the NIR arm has no ADC along the optical path.